cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * All constant values are merged regardless of the resulting string length, even on the `basic` optimization level.

 If the print merging optimization is not active, instructions from `remark()` functions aren't merged.

-# Optimization for speed

-In some cases, it is possible to rearrange the code in such a way that, even though it consists of more instructions, it actually executes faster.
-An example of such an optimization is function call inlining: instead of having a single copy of the function called from various places, the entire code of the function can be replicated at the places it is called from.
-The speedup stems from the fact that passing arguments to the function, storing the return address and later returning from the function can be avoided this way.
-The code size increase is a consequence of having two or more copies of the function instead of just one.

-Mindustry processors limit the total number of instructions in a program to a thousand.
-If the compiled code exceeds this limit, it is unusable, but if the compiled code is smaller than the limit, the unused instruction space brings no benefit at all.
-The best approach, therefore, is to use as much of the existing instruction space without exceeding the limit to generate faster code where possible.

-Mindcode provides the [`goal` option](SYNTAX-5-OTHER.markdown#option-goal) to specify whether Mindcode should generate code that is smaller (the goal is `size`) or a code that is faster (`speed`).
-There's a third option - `auto` - which is the default for the compiler and currently is identical to the `speed` option.
-When the goal is set to `size`, only optimizations with a zero or negative cost are performed and no statistics about speed optimizations is displayed.

-Another setting affecting the speed optimizations is the [`instruction-limit` option](SYNTAX-5-OTHER.markdown#option-instruction-limit).
-It allows changing the instruction limit considered by the optimizer.

-When generating the code, there might be several opportunities for speed optimizations.
-It is possible that by applying all of them, the maximal number of instructions would be exceeded.
-Mindcode follows the following process to choose the optimizations that will be realized:

-* At a certain point in the optimization process, all opportunities for speed optimizations are analyzed and those that can be realized in the remaining instruction space are gathered.
-* For each such possible optimization, the following quantities are computed:
-  * **cost**: the number of additional instructions that will be created by the optimization,
-  * **benefit**: a measure of execution improvement achieved by the optimization,
-  * **efficiency**: the efficiency of the optimization is computed by dividing the benefit by cost, obtaining a measure of program improvement per additional instruction of code.
-* The optimization with the highest efficiency is applied.
-If several optimizations have the same efficiency, the one with the smallest cost is applied.
-* The entire process is repeated from the start until there are no optimization possibilities left, or none of the optimizations is permissible given available instruction space.

-In short, as many as possible optimizations are applied in the order from one giving the best returns to the one giving the worst return.
-Different strategies for choosing optimizations might be possible (for example, instead of realizing one large optimization, it might be better to apply two smaller ones), but at this point these different arrangements aren't considered.

-Oftentimes, an optimization being applied might open up opportunities for further optimizations (in some cases it might be possible to unroll the inner loop after unrolling the outer loop, for example).
-Since all remaining optimizations are considered after applying the most efficient one, Mindcode will automatically discover and process these additional optimizations, in the order described above.

-It's quite obvious that calculating the benefit is a key part of the optimization evaluation.
-Avoiding an instruction which gets executed a lot provides more benefit than avoiding one that is executed just once (in Mindustry, each instruction takes the same time to execute, simplifying the things greatly).
-Mindcode therefore assigns each instruction a _weight_, a measure of how often the instruction is expected to be executed.
-In general, it is impossible to compute this number precisely.
-Mindcode uses a simplistic algorithm to determine instruction weights:

-* At the beginning of code generation, the current weight is established:
-  * one, for the main program,
-  * number of places a function is called from for out-of-line or recursive functions.
-* Each generated instruction is assigned the current weight.
-* When entering a branch of an `if` statement, the current weight is halved.
-It is restored when exiting the branch.
-This corresponds to a very simplistic expectation that the condition will be evaluated to true 50% of the time, and therefore a branch in the if statement will be executed only half as often as the surrounding code.
-* When entering a `when` branch of a `case` expression, the weight is divided by the number of branches in the expression.
-The reasoning (and inaccuracy) is analogous to the `if` statement approximation described above.
-* When entering a loop body, the weight is multiplied by 25.
-The implicit expectation is that a loop will iterate 25 times on average (which is certainly wrong).
-Even when the number of iterations is known at the compilation time, the weight adjustment is the same for all loops.
-This is to prevent Mindcode from preferring optimizations of loops with a large, known number of iterations (such as setting all values of a memory bank to 0) to other loops, whose number of iterations cannot be known.
-* The weight of stackless and recursive functions is adjusted:
-  * Stackless function weights are iteratively recomputed as a total weight of the respective `CALL` instructions of the given function.
-  * Recursive function weights are then computed as a total weight of the respective `CALLREC` instructions of the given function.
-No iterative updating is made for recursive functions.
-* When instructions are duplicated or moved during optimizations, their weights are adjusted according to the context into which they were duplicated or moved.

-The benefit of an optimization is then computed as the total weight of instructions that would be avoided thanks to the optimization.
-The net result is that Mindcode strongly prefers optimizing code inside loops, and defers optimizations inside the branches of `if` and `case` statements.

 ---